SaraMWillis/example-docs/docs/storage_and_transfers/transfers/sftp_ftp_lftp/index.md

 # SFTP/FTP/LFTP

+!!! tip
+    To use SFTP/LFTP, you will need to be connected to our file transfer nodes, hostname: `filexfer.hpc.arizona.edu`.

 ## SFTP

-The intent is that ```filexfer.hpc.arizona.edu``` is to be used for most file transfers.
-SFTP encrypts data before it is sent across the network.
-Additional capabilities include resuming interrupted transfers, directory listings, and remote file removal.
-To transfer files with SFTP, you will need to open an SSH v2 compliant terminal and navigate to a desired working directory on your local machine.
-To access HPC:
+SFTP (Secure File Transfer Protocol) ensures data encryption during transmission over the network.
+It offers features such as resuming interrupted transfers, directory listing, and remote file management.

+To perform file transfers using SFTP, you'll need an SSH v2 compliant terminal.
+To connect to HPC's data transfer nodes, run:

 ```bash
 sftp your_netid@filexfer.hpc.arizona.edu